guillermooo/sublime-undocs/source/core/build_systems.rst

     If the **Tools | Build System | Automatic** option is set, this option's value will be used to determine whether the build system should be used for your file.

-..
-XXX What's the name of the option for Tools | Build System Automatic?

-In addition to options, you can use variables in build systems too, like we've done above with ``$file``, which expands to the full path of the file underlying the currently active buffer in Sublime Text X.
+In addition to options, you can use variables in build systems too, like we've done above with ``$file``, which expands to the full path of the file underlying the currently active buffer in Sublime Text.

 How to Run a Build System
 *************************